-I am a visiting assistant professor at the University of Toronto.
-I specialize in syntax, and my research areas include ellipsis and ellipsis-like constructions, head-movement (specifically verb movement), and related phenomena such as do-support and verb-stranding.
+I am a limited term assistant professor at the University of Toronto.
+I specialize in syntax, and my research areas include head movement, ellipsis, ellipsis-like constructions, and related phenomena such as do-support and verb-stranding.
 I also occasionally do work in morphology and its interfaces with Syntax and Phonology.
 I am particularly interested in North Germanic languages (Swedish, Norwegian, and Danish) and Western Romance languages (Spanish and Portuguese).

 Recent & forthcoming talks

 - The timing of head movement: Evidence from predicate clefts – Canadian Linguistic Association, Vancouver, British Columbia.

 - Head movement does not feed ellipsis – Workshop on the Timing of Ellipsis.
 51st Annual Meeting of the Societas Linguistica Europaea, Tallinn, Estonia.